-7. PR ROGRAM COSTS & RESOURCE PLANNING 7.1.
-PROGRAM COSTS Comment on the plan/requirements as presented in Appendix 3 - Budget; this appendix will not be shared externally, therefore, details will need to be included here.
+7. PROGRAM COSTS & RESOURCE PLANNING

+7.1.
+PROGRAM COSTS

+Comment on the plan/requirements as presented in Appendix 3 - Budget; this appendix will not be shared externally, therefore, details will need to be included here.
 References to the appendix should not be included in the text.

 Demonstrate that the University has the resources to offer the degree program.
+Include:

-Include: A description of how it plans to finance and staff the proposed program, including any sources of funds beyond tuition and Ministry funding; A summary of capital requirements, estimated costs and sources, or an explanation of how the program will be accommodated within the University.
+- A description of how it plans to finance and staff the proposed program, including any sources of funds beyond tuition and Ministry funding; - A summary of capital requirements, estimated costs and sources, or an explanation of how the program will be accommodated within the University.

 7.2.
+RESOURCES

-RESOURCES For the resources outlined in a) through f) below, comment on the following: For the resources outlined in a) through f) below, comment on the following: • evidence of the adequacy of the administrative unit's planned utilization of existing human, physical and financial resources; institutional plans/commitment to provide additional or necessary resources to support the implementation and sustainability of the program; ability of students to achieve program goals, sustaining the quality of undergraduate and graduate student scholarship and graduate research activities. a) Adı ministrative Support e., daily operational activities of the program, Chair, Director, Coordinator) brary Support (assessment of information resources and services prepared and provided by the Subject brarian and/or the Executive Director, Library Services)
+For the resources outlined in a) through f) below, comment on the following:

+- evidence of the adequacy of the administrative unit's planned utilization of existing human, physical and financial resources; - institutional plans/commitment to provide additional or necessary resources to support the implementation and sustainability of the program; - ability of students to achieve program goals, sustaining the quality of undergraduate and graduate student scholarship and graduate research activities.

-Reference Appendix 4 - Library Report
+a) Administrative Support

+(i.e., daily operational activities of the program, Chair, Director, Coordinator)

+b) Library Support (assessment of information resources and services prepared and provided by the Subject Librarian and/or the Executive Director, Library Services) Reference Appendix 4 - Library Report c) Technology Support (e.g., technical services, computer labs, software, audio-visual)

-c) Technology Support (e.g., technical services, computer labs, software, audio-visual) d) Physical Space - laboratories, classrooms, offices, student space e) Miscellaneous /Other - comment on any other resources deemed appropriate f) For graduate programs: Student Financial Assistance.
+d) Physical Space - laboratories, classrooms, offices, student space e) Miscellaneous /Other - comment on any other resources deemed appropriate f) For graduate programs:

+Student Financial Assistance.
 Where appropriate to the program, evidence that financial assistance for student will be sufficient to ensure quality and number of students.
 Discuss adequacy relevant to number of students and to length of program.